 Who we are?

 Thompson Taraz collects, uses and is responsible for personal information about you.
 When we do this we are the ‘controller’ of data for the purposes of the General Data Protection Regulation and other applicable data protection laws.
 Where we are provided with the information from another source we are considered a processor of data.
-Thompson Taraz refers to the Thompson Taraz group, which comprises Thompson Taraz Group Limited and its subsidiaries and associated companies, and Thompson Taraz LLP.
+Thompson Taraz refers to the Thompson Taraz group, which comprises Thompson Taraz Group plc and its subsidiaries and associated companies, and Thompson Taraz LLP.

 What do we do with your information?

 Information collected by us

 When carrying out activities that are contractually or legally required when providing our fund services we collect the following personal information that you provide to us: